-The Social Innovation in Health Initiative (SIHI) is a global network of individuals, organisations and institutions collaborating to advance social innovation in health
+The Social Innovation in Health Initiative (SIHI) is a is a global network of individuals, organizations and institutions collaborating to advance social innovation in health

 This case study was prepared by CIDEIM and Universidad Icesi.
 Research was conducted in 2017.
 This account reflects the stage of social innovation at that time.